 - To confirm the BIOS settings with verification of profiles, the backup files of the BIOS parameters must be saved on the server.
 Therefore, when you assign a profile, enable [Automatic BIOS Parameter Backup] in the iRMC settings for the profile. - If the setting for [Automatic BIOS Parameter Backup] is disabled in the iRMC settings for the server or if the server does not have this setting, verification of profiles can not be executed with the latest BIOS settings.
 In this case, execute the verification of profiles (refer to "Procedures to execute verification of profiles at any time") after you have backed up the hardware settings for the BIOS (refer to "2.10.1 Backup of the File of Backup Hardware Settings").
 To check the existence of the [Automatic BIOS Parameter Backup] settings in the iRMC settings for the server, refer to the following manuals. - "ServerView Suite Remote Management iRMC S2/S3 integrated Remote Management Controller" - "ServerView Suite iRMC Sx Web Interface" (Sx is version S4 or later.) - If the node is in Maintenance Mode, ISM will not routinely execute verification of profiles.
-In this case, manually execute verification of profiles. - There is a setting that is not applicable for profile verification.
-The item that is not covered is as follows:

-The [Proxy Server] - [Password] item in the iRMC settings.

-The [LDAP] - [Authentication LDAP Password] item in the iRMC settings.
+In this case, manually execute verification of profiles. - There are settings that are not applicable for profile verification.
+The settings that are not verified are as follows. - iRMC settings: [Proxy Server] [Password] - iRMC settings: [LDAP] [Authentication LDAP Password]

-- If a profile has been assigned with the following settings on the "Profile Assignment" screen, [Verify Status] will be [Verify Failed].
+- iRMC settings: [User Management] [Change Admin Password] - iRMC (User) settings: [Add User Edit User] [User information] [Password] - iRMC (User) settings: [Add User•Edit User] [User information] [Password (for confirmation)] - iRMC (User) settings: [Add User Edit User] [User information] [Description] - If a profile has been assigned with the following settings on the "Profile Assignment" screen, [Verify Status] will be [Verify Failed].
 In this case, manually execute verification of profiles. - [Assignment Mode]: "Handle profile as assigned in ISM without actually applying it to the node."